-Calicivirus has not been released in the first half of 2021, and it is unlikely that releases will take place in 2021.
-In normal years, releases typically take place between late summer and autumn, however releases may take place at other times if conditions are appropriate.
-The annual release of calicivirus is dictated by a number of factors, including:
+Calicivirus has not been released in the first half of 2022.
+In normal years, releases typically take place between late summer and autumn, however releases may take place at other times if environmental conditions and rabbit populations are suitable for a successful release.
+The annual release of calicivirus is determined by a number of factors.

 Rabbit haemorrhagic disease virus (RHDV1)

 Biological control (where available) is an important component of holistic management of a pest species.
 When rabbit numbers increase and cause significant impact, Biosecurity Tasmania actively releases one strain of rabbit haemorrhagic disease virus (or rabbit calicivirus), RHDV1-K5, to achieve localised rabbit control.

 RHDV1 is a viral disease which only affects European rabbits.
 It was introduced into Australia in 1996 and Tasmania in 1997, and since then it has spread throughout most of Australia.
 The effectiveness of a biological control agent reduces over time (called host-parasite co-evolution), so research is ongoing to find a different strain of the virus to release, to boost effectiveness.

 From 2017, after more than 10 years of testing (through the Invasive Animals Cooperative Research Centre RHD Boost Project), a variant of the existing calicivirus, known as RHDV1-K5, was released into wild rabbit populations.

 RHDV1 and RHDV1-K5 are different strains of the same calicivirus.

 Despite the name similarities, and the similar modes of death, RHDV1 and RHDV2 are different types of caliciviruses.

 RHDV1-K5 only affects European rabbits and is a naturally occurring variant of the original strain (RHDV1).
 RHDV1-K5 poses no risk to human health or other non-target species.
 However, domestic rabbits and farmed rabbits are susceptible.